 Aside from the city’s nautical connections, Bristol’s economy is reliant on aerospace, technology, defence, media, tourism, IT and financial service sectors.

-The Filton area of Bristol is particularly great for those involved with aerospace due to top employers BAE Systems, Airbus and Rolls-Royce all residing there.
+The Filton area of Bristol is particularly great for those involved with engineering due to top employers BAE Systems, Airbus and Rolls-Royce all residing there.

-Tourism does fairly well in Bristol due to over 9 million people visiting the city every year, particularly when you think about how many fun things there are to do in the Summer in Bristol (including the International Balloon Fiesta).
+Tourism does fairly well in Bristol due to over 9 million people visiting the city every year, particularly when you think about how many fun things there are to do in the summer in Bristol (including the International Balloon Fiesta).

 Finally, nicknamed the ‘Silicon Gorge’, finance, IT and technology all do well in Bristol, as well as startup businesses.